ensapra/modelical_recruitment/Exercise 3/README.md

 - fakeDatabase.ts: Containing a fake database generation

-On a real case sceneario, fakeDatabase should be replaced by a real database, and do performance checks on the system.
-If found necessary, the work could be splitted into diferent worker threads to incerease performance
+In a real case scenario, fakeDatabase should be replaced by a real database, and performance checks on the system.
+If found necessary, the work could be split into different worker threads to increase performance

-This piece of code simulates the generation of a chart, the user, in a real scenario, would create a filter with it's desired parameters, and then use that filter to generate the desired chart.
+This piece of code simulates the generation of a chart, the user, in a real scenario, would create a filter with its desired parameters, and then use that filter to generate the desired chart.

 ```ts
 GenerateTests().then(()=>{